sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

   - In case of a warm upgrade, move Logger tables from LOGLEVEL DB to CONFIG DB (with a minor change in the key) and delete LOGLEVEL DB.
   - Exposing the "del" function from the swss-common/sonicv2-connector.h to the db migrator.

-## 6.2 Support warm downgrade
+# 7 Support downgrade

 In the current implementation, after a cold/fast reboot, the CONFIG DB and the LOGLEVEL DB flush, and the config_db.json loads into the CONFIG DB.
 In addition, in the current implementation, after a warm reboot, the CONFIG DB and the LOGLEVEL DB are not flush, and the config_db.json does not load into the CONFIG DB.
-This current state leads us not fully support the warm-downgrade.
+This current state leads us not fully support the downgrade.

 Here are some scenarios to notice:
 Scenario 1:
- 1. We have the image with the feature, and then we perform warm-downgrade.
+ 1. We have the image with the feature.
-    The CONFIG DB will still contain the Logger tables, but they will not be used.
+    The CONFIG DB will contain the Logger tables, and the LOGLEVEL DB will be empty.
+ 2. We perform a downgrade.
+    The CONFIG DB will not contain the Logger tables.
 In addition, new Logger tables with default values will be added to the LOGLEVEL DB.
-After warm-downgrade, the user will be able to change the loglevel.
+After the downgrade, the user will be able to change the loglevel.
- 2. We perform warm-upgrade:
+ 3. We perform warm-upgrade:
-    The Logger tables that were created in the LOGLEVEL DB from step 1 will override the unused tables in CONFIG DB.
+    The Logger tables that were created in the LOGLEVEL DB from step 1 will move to the CONFIG DB.

 Scenario 2:
+ 1. We have the image with the feature.
+    The CONFIG DB will contain the Logger tables, and the LOGLEVEL DB will be empty.
+ 2. We perform a downgrade.
+    The CONFIG DB will not contain the Logger tables.
+In addition, new Logger tables with default values will be added to the LOGLEVEL DB.
+After the downgrade, the user will be able to change the loglevel.
+ 3. We perform a upgrade:
+    New Logger tables with default values will be added to the CONFIG DB.

+Scenario 3:
  1. We have the image with the feature, and the user changes the loglevel of some components.
 For example, the user changes the orchagent loglevel to DEBUG.
  2. running "config save".
 The Logger tables are saved to the config_db.json and are persistent.
- 3. then we perform warm-downgrade.
+ 3. We perform a downgrade.
-    The CONFIG DB will still contain the Logger tables, but they will not be used.
+    The CONFIG DB will contain the Logger tables from the config_db.json.
 In addition, new Logger tables with default values will be added to the LOGLEVEL DB.
+After the downgrade, the user will be able to change the loglevel.
- 4. We perform cold-upgrade:
+ 4. We perform warm-upgrade:
-    The LOGLEVEL DB will be removed.
-The CONFIG DB will start up with the Logger tables from the config_db.json, which means the verbosity of the orchagent will be DEBUG.
+    The Logger tables from the LOGLEVEL DB will override the unused Logger tables of the CONFIG DB.

-# 7 Yang model
+# 8 Yang model

   The following YANG model will be added in order to provide support for the Logger:
    - sonic-logger.yang